Scottish-Tech-Army/Volunteer-app/GITFLOW.md

 You only need to complete this step the first time you clone a repository or when you first start using Git Flow in a project.
 You will have to do it for each computer you work on, unless you have some funky home directory syncing going on.

 ### Create a new feature
-1. `git flow feature start JIRA-TICKET` creates a new `feature` branch from `develop` and switches to it.
+1. `git flow feature start SVA-999-my-jira-ticket` (where 999 is your ticket number) creates a new `feature` branch from `develop` and switches to it.
 2. Once you're done then `git flow feature publish`.
 3. Create a pull request as usual, which still requires two reviewers, what has changed is that we're now merging with `develop` and not `main`.
 4. Once your PR is merged `git flow feature finish` will ensure that your feature is merged with your local `develop` branch and removes the `feature` branch.